 Similarly, the popup menu will be more limited, with only the Set Feature Visibility Window... and Remove Track options functional.

-To load or define a new gene/locus list, select Regions >Gene Lists....
+To load or define a new gene or locus list, select Regions >Gene Lists....

 This opens a window for selecting an existing list or creating a new list.

 You can click Import to upload a text file containing your gene list.
-You can find and download files (in GMT format) with multiple gene lists in them at the Molecular Signatures Database.
+Load lists of genes or loci in GMT, GRP and BED format.
+For example, find and download GMT files from the Molecular Signatures Database.